 Golden Gate University (CA)

-Golden Gate University (GGU) in California is a centuries-old non-profit focusing on an adult or non-traditional education.
-As proof, in its early years in the 19th century, it was the first school in the Bay Area to hold evening classes.
-Today, it offers more than 60 programs.
-Most of them are delivered online and focus on non-degree certificates for specific data analytics, programming, accountancy, etc.
+Golden Gate University (GGU), located in California, has been educating working adults in accounting, law, taxation, and business-related areas since 1901.
+In fact, nonprofit GGU was the first school in the Bay Area to hold evening classes.
+Today, it offers more than 60 degree and certificate programs.
+Most programs are delivered online and offerings include non-degree certificates in areas like data analytics, accounting, taxation, and leadership.

-Degree programs still do exist at GGU, albeit streamlined.
-All undergraduate programs – 6 bachelor programs and one associate program – are offered online.
+GGU’s streamlined degree programs are designed to fit the busy schedules of working adults juggling life’s demands.
+All undergraduate programs – 6 bachelor and one associate program – are offered online.
 All 16 master’s programs, except for the EMBA, are also offered online.
-Programs are focused on business study areas such as administration, accountancy, finance, taxation, psychology for human resource management, leadership, and information systems for business and technology integration.
+Programs are focused on business areas such as administration, accounting, business analytics, taxation, finance, human resource management, and leadership.

-Transfer students can avail of several ways to get credit for courses taken elsewhere or knowledge gained through life experiences.
-GGU honors CLEP and DSST exam results, military service, credit transfer evaluation, courses taken via GGU partner MOOC websites such as Sophia, Straighterline, Online Degree, and Saylor Academy.
-Transfer students with an Associate’s degree from California Community College may also qualify and enjoy reduced rates and accelerated bachelor programs.
+Transfer students can earn credit for courses taken at other colleges or universities as well as knowledge gained through other types of educational or work experience.
+GGU honors CLEP and DSST exam results, military service, and, courses taken via GGU partner MOOC websites such as Sophia, Straighterline, Online Degree, and Saylor Academy.
+Transfer students with an associate’s degree from a California community college may qualify for reduced rates and accelerated bachelor programs.
 Undergraduate tuition fees start at $462 per credit unit, while graduate tuition fees start at $1,090 per credit unit, with some graduate-level courses charged at a reduced rate.
-Fees are irrespective of residency.
+Fees apply regardless of residency.

 Southern New Hampshire University (NH)